ilgoncalves/game-dev-journey/README.md

 ## Goals

-The goal is to explore the engaging aspects of physics and mathematics by applying them to game development and real-life simulations.
-I hope this repository can serve as a guide and inspiration for others who are interested in game development or just to .
+- The goal is to explore the engaging aspects of physics and mathematics by applying them to game development and real-life simulations.
+I hope this repository can serve as a guide and inspiration for others who are interested in game development.
+Alternatively, unveil to students how math and physics become more enjoyable when applied to practical scenarios.

+- To create a habit of continuous learning and improvement, I commit to making at least one meaningful contribution to the project every single day.
+This daily commitment will help me stay on track and maintain momentum throughout my game development journey.

+- Demonstrate mastery and practical application of each subject by completing at least one project that covers a good portion of the concepts in that subject.
+This ensures a deeper understanding and hands-on experience with the topics, while also providing tangible results for my learning progress.

-## Learning Path
+## Learning Path / Progress

 1. C++ Fundamentals
-   - Syntax and data types
+   - [ ] Syntax and data types
-   - Control structures
+   - [ ] Control structures
-   - Functions and recursion
+   - [ ] Functions and recursion
-   - Object-oriented programming
+   - [ ] Object-oriented programming
-   - Memory management
+   - [ ] Memory management
-   - Standard Template Library (STL)
+   - [ ] Standard Template Library (STL)
 2. Data Structures and Algorithms
-   - Basic data structures (arrays, linked lists, stacks, queues)
+   - [ ] Basic data structures (arrays, linked lists, stacks, queues)
-   - Trees and graphs
+   - [ ] Trees and graphs
-   - Hash tables and dictionaries
+   - [ ] Hash tables and dictionaries
-   - Sorting algorithms (quicksort, merge sort, heap sort)
+   - [ ] Sorting algorithms (quicksort, merge sort, heap sort)
-   - Searching algorithms (binary search, depth-first search, breadth-first search)
+   - [ ] Searching algorithms (binary search, depth-first search, breadth-first search)
-   - Dynamic programming and greedy algorithms
+   - [ ] Dynamic programming and greedy algorithms
-   - Graph algorithms (Dijkstra's, Kruskal's, Prim's)
+   - [ ] Graph algorithms (Dijkstra's, Kruskal's, Prim's)
 3. Advanced C++ Concepts
-   - Templates and metaprogramming
+   - [ ] Templates and metaprogramming
-   - Exception handling
+   - [ ] Exception handling
-   - Lambda functions
+   - [ ] Lambda functions
-   - Multithreading and concurrency
+   - [ ] Multithreading and concurrency
-   - Modern C++ features
+   - [ ] Modern C++ features
 4. Mathematics
-   - Linear algebra
+   - [ ] Linear algebra
-   - Geometry
+   - [ ] Geometry
-   - Trigonometry
+   - [ ] Trigonometry
-   - Calculus
+   - [ ] Calculus
-   - Numerical methods
+   - [ ] Numerical methods
-   - Probability and statistics
+   - [ ] Probability and statistics
 5. Physics
-   - Classical mechanics
+   - [ ] Classical mechanics
-   - Kinematics
+   - [ ] Kinematics
-   - Rigid body dynamics
+   - [ ] Rigid body dynamics
-   - Collisions and contact
+   - [ ] Collisions and contact
-   - Particle systems
+   - [ ] Particle systems
-   - Fluid dynamics
+   - [ ] Fluid dynamics
 6. Game Programming Concepts
-   - Game loops
+   - [ ] Game loops
-   - Event handling and input processing
+   - [ ] Event handling and input processing
-   - 2D and 3D rendering
+   - [ ] 2D and 3D rendering
-   - Physics and collision detection
+   - [ ] Physics and collision detection
-   - Audio programming
+   - [ ] Audio programming
-   - AI and pathfinding
+   - [ ] AI and pathfinding
-   - Networking and multiplayer
+   - [ ] Networking and multiplayer
 7. Game Engines and Libraries
-   - Unreal Engine
+   - [ ] Unreal Engine
-   - Unity (for architectural understanding)
+   - [ ] Unity (for architectural understanding)
-   - SDL
+   - [ ] SDL
-   - SFML
+   - [ ] SFML
-   - Boost C++ Libraries
+   - [ ] Boost C++ Libraries
 8. Building Your Game Engine
-   - Engine architecture and core components
+   - [ ] Engine architecture and core components
-   - Game loop and event handling system
+   - [ ] Game loop and event handling system
-   - Rendering and resource management systems
+   - [ ] Rendering and resource management systems
-   - Physics, AI, and audio systems
+   - [ ] Physics, AI, and audio systems
-   - Optimization for performance and memory usage
+   - [ ] Optimization for performance and memory usage
-   - Tools for asset management, scripting, and level design
+   - [ ] Tools for asset management, scripting, and level design

-## Progress

-- [x] C++ Fundamentals
-- [ ] Advanced C++ Concepts
-- [ ] Mathematics
-- [ ] Physics
-- [ ] Game Programming Concepts
-- [ ] Game Engines and Libraries
-- [ ] Building Your Game Engine

 ## Resources and References